alinush/6.824-lecture-notes/l04-more-primary-backup.md

  - To increase the amount of disk space / parallel throughput
  - Metadata server picks some random TLT entries
  - Substitutes new server for an existing server in those TLT entries

+### Extending a tract's size

+ - Newly created blobs have a length of 0 tracts
+ - Applications must extend a blob before writing past the end of it.
+ - The extend operation is atomic, is safe to execute concurrently with other clients, and returns the new size of the blob as a result of the client’s call.
+ - A separate API tells the client the blob's current size.
+ - Extend operations for a blob are sent to the tractserver that owns that blob’s metadata tract.
+ - The tractserver serializes it, atomically updates the metadata, and returns the new size to each caller.
+ - If all writers follow this pattern, the extend operation provides a range of tracts the caller may write without risk of conflict.
+Therefore, the extend API is functionally equivalent to the Google File System's "atomic append."
+ - Space is allocated lazily on tractservers, so tracts claimed but not used do not waste storage.

 #### How do they maintain `n^2` plus one arrangement as servers leave join?